-On a personal note, the Bontoc Museum is one of my favorite spots in Bontoc.
+Bontoc Museum is one of the most popular tourist spots in Bontoc.
 If my memory serves me right, I visited the place at least three times.
-And I learned so much about the wonderful culture not just of Bontoc but also of other municipalities and provinces.
+I learned so much about the wonderful culture not just of Bontoc but also of other municipalities and provinces.

 How to Get to Bontoc Museum?

 The Bontoc Museum is very much accessible.
 It is near the provincial capitol and Bontoc plaza.
 It is within the compound of Saint Vincent’s Elementary School, a Catholic property founded by Belgian missionaries during the American period.